gsmainclusivetechlab/mmapi-nodejs-sdk/docs/agentService/createAccount.Readme.md

     request.requestDate(body.requestDate);

     /**
      * Chose the callback method.
 Default is the polling method.
+You can also chose it by request.polling();
      */
     if (callback) {
       request.callback(process.env.CALLBACK_URL);